JoseRFJuniorLLMs/graphql-spring-boot-tutorial/Readme.md

         MAMMOTH
     }

-That's defined our enum, now onto the Pets
+That's defined our enum, now onto the Pet entity model

 Create this folder